 What Are XAMPP And WAMP Stacks Used For?

 Although XAMPP and WAMP are used for several different reasons, the main reasons for downloading and installing them is to allow web developers to build and test their websites offline, directly on their computers, which acts as a local server once one of these two software stacks are installed.

-However, developers still need to find some other form of online hosting, as well as having a registered domain name, in order to make their websites go live.
+However, developers still need to find some other form of online hosting like siteground hosting, as well as having a registered domain name, in order to make their websites go live.
 So now, with that out of the way, let’s dive into our ultimate XAMPP Vs WAMP showdown!